Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 It can be difficult to synchronise your arm and leg movements when using a hydraulic machine, so be aware that you may need to give yourself time to get used to this, especially if you’ve been using fan machines at the gym.

-With a little patience and practice, a hydraulic rowing machine can be a great investment.
+With a little patience and practice, they can be a great investment.

 Frequently Asked Questions